XiaoDongLab/SCcaller-pipeline/README.md

 ### Step 1.
 QC and alignment

+This step uses 8 CPU cores and 32 GB RAM per sample, and takes 2-5 days (may flacturate more) depending on the performance of your computer cluster.

 1.1 Deposit fastq files under folder for the pair-end reads for a specific sample:
 ```shell
 ./fastq/${sample_id}_1.fq # read 1